Andonome/lk/data/search_system.md

 ---
-title: "Search System"
+title: Search System
-tags: [ "data", "search", "locate", "plocate" ]
+tags:
+- data
+- search
+- locate
+- plocate
-requires: "cron"
+requires: cron
 ---

 You can search every file on the computer instantly by installing `plocate`.